-On the afternoon of September 26, 1780, dozens of men from the Over-Mountain Scotch-Irish communities of North Carolina (now part of East Tennessee) gathered at the fledgling Sycamore Shoals settlement to prepare for battle against approaching British forces.
-That night, the Rev. Samuel Doak, a pioneering Presbyterian minister who founded the first church west of the Allegheny Mountains, preached a sermon to the ragtag army of Patriot farmers and frontiersmen.
-He wanted to encourage them, to embolden them, and to remind them of what it was they would soon be fighting for:
+As men from the Over-Mountain Scotch-Irish communities of North Carolina (now part of East Tennessee) gathered at Sycamore Shoals beginning on September 26, 1780 to prepare for battle against the British loyalist forces, which would occur two weeks later at King’s Mountain, the Rev. Samuel Doak, a Scotch-Irish Presbyterian minister who founded the first church west of the Allegheny Mountains, preached a sermon to the ragtag army of Patriot farmers and frontiersmen to remind them of what they were fighting for:

 My countrymen, you are about to set out on an expedition which is full of hardships and dangers, but one in which the Almighty will attend you.
 The Mother Country has her hands upon you, these American colonies, and takes that for which our fathers planted their homes in the wilderness--OUR LIBERTY.